vaquerizaslab/chess/README.md

 * `--query_ID <string>` Species / Sample identifier for the query Hi-C data.
 Will be used as a prefix for the intermediate file names corresponding to the query Hi-C. Default: QRY

 * `-d`, `--set-wd <string>` lets you set the working directory of CHESS.
-All intermediate files will be written to this directory.
+All intermediate files will be written to this directory (default: './'.

-* `--no-clean` lets you keep all intermediate files (split chromosome files and helpers).
+* `--no-clean` lets you keep all intermediate files (split chromosome files, helpers and full input matrices converted to observed / expected matrices).

 * `--fast-input` lets you use intermediate files generated in previous runs located in the working directory.
 Reduces the runtime, as the input sparse matrix won't have to be split.